aisingapore/TagUI/README.md

   baseline|output execution log and relative-path output files to a separate baseline directory input(s)|add your own parameter(s) to be used in your automation flow as variables p1 to p9

-  Tip - to run tagui from anywhere in macOS/Linux, use ln -sf /full_path/tagui/src/tagui /usr/local/bin/tagui to create symbolic link. to run tagui from anywhere in Windows, add tagui/src [folder to path](http://lmgtfy.com/?q=add+to+path+in+windows). then tagui will be accessible from any folder. if you have issue running visible automation using Firefox/SlimerJS [check this setting](https://docs.slimerjs.org/current/installation.html#using-unstable-version-or-very-old-versions-of-firefox).

 </details>

 ### BY SCHEDULING